spray/sbt-revolver/README.md

 #### Hot Reloading

+*Note: JRebel support in sbt-revolver is not actively supported any more.*

+If you have JRebel installed you can let _sbt-revolver_ know where to find the `jrebel.jar`.
+You can do this either via the `Revolver.jRebelJar` setting directly in your SBT config or via a shell environment variable with the name `JREBEL_PATH` (which is the recommended way, since it doesn't pollute your SBT config with system-specific settings).
+For example, on OSX you would add the following line to your shell startup script:

+    export JREBEL_PATH=/Applications/ZeroTurnaround/JRebel/jrebel.jar

-When you have [JRebel] installed and configured as described in the "Installation" section above _sbt-revolver_ supports hot reloading:
+With JRebel _sbt-revolver_ supports hot reloading:

 * Start your application with `re-start`.
 * Enter "triggered compilation" with `~products`.
 SBT watches for changes in your source (and resource) files.